karawoo/2015-04-27-wsu/syllabus/ggplot2.md

 <img src="fig/ggplot2-example_histogram-1.png" title="plot of chunk example_histogram" alt="plot of chunk example_histogram" style="display: block; margin: auto;" />

-If you want to compare the distributions for the different continents, it's probably best to look at density estimates rather than histograms. `alpha` indicates the _opacity_ (`alpha=1` is completely opaque).
+If you want to compare the distributions for the different continents, you might look at density estimates rather than histograms. `alpha` indicates the _opacity_ (`alpha=1` is completely opaque).